FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 Provide information regarding the temporal characteristics and period that the process data represents.
 Information can also be provided pertaining to secondary data source time periods.

-Examples can include explanation of the valid time period, any temporal aggregation, data collection period, seasonal/annual variations, and carbon provenance.
+Examples can include explanation of the valid time period, any temporal aggregation (e.g., averaging multiple years of primary data), data collection period, and seasonal/annual variations.

 :::{note}
 The valid time span is often identical to the time of the data collection, unless projections or other forecasts have been applied.
 Limitations on the validity in valid time span can include future technology shifts, planned measurement improvements, or specific seasons.